Johanna Sinisalo awarded the Pro Finlandia Medal!

 Salla Simukka

 Salla Simukka is the author of the international success story The Snow White Trilogy: rights are sold in 52 territories and in Hollywood.
 She has written several novels for young readers and her accolades include the Topelius Prize 2013 and the Finland Prize 2013.
-Where It All Begins, published in 2022, is her first novel for adults
+Simukka has been nominated for the Astrid Lindgren Memorial Award every year 2021–2024.
+Where It All Begins, published in 2022, is her first novel for adults and in 2024 she started a collaboration with JP Ahonen on a middle grade novel.

-Previously Simukka has written book reviews for the newspapers, translated all kinds of texts into Finnish, worked an editor at a literary magazine and as a screenwriter for a popular TV show for young audiences.
-She has written books for young adults and children, and now also for adults, and travels the world talking about them.
+Previously Simukka has written book reviews for the newspapers, translated all kinds of texts into Finnish, worked as an editor at a literary magazine and as a screenwriter for a popular TV show for young audiences.
+She has also been working on the programme of Turku Book Fair in 2017–2020.

 Bibliography